jakitliang/lumen/README.md

 ## Extensions

-- Some of Lua 5.2, 5.3 APIs and Aux APIs are included
+- Most of Lua 5.2, 5.3 APIs and Aux APIs are inside
 - Bitwise library is included by default
+- UTF8 library is inside
 - The new and modernized APIs are base on C++17.
-See [lua.hpp](./include/lua.hpp).
+See [lumen.h](./include/lumen.h).

 ## License